Tom Moore (running back)

-Tom Moore (born July 17, 1938) is a former professional American football player.
-He was a running back in the National Football League for eight seasons, the first six with the Green Bay Packers.
-He went to the Pro Bowl after the 1962 season and later played for the Los Angeles Rams and Atlanta Falcons.
+Tom Moore (born July 17, 1938) is an American former professional football player who was a running back for eight seasons in the National Football League (NFL) for eight seasons, the first six with the Green Bay Packers.
+He played college football for the Vanderbilt Commodores.
+He went to the Pro Bowl after Green Bay's 1962 season and later played for the Los Angeles Rams and Atlanta Falcons.

 Early years

 Born and raised in Goodlettsville, Tennessee, Moore played college football at Vanderbilt University in Nashville on both sides of the ball.